realnews-gateway/realnews-gateway-core/modules/anonymous-bbs/README.md

     - Offline posting support

 ### Safety and Abuse Prevention
-    - Spam filtering
+    - Spam filtering and rate limiting at the account layer
     - Optional keyword moderation
-    - Rate limiting without identity tracking
+    - No need for real-world identity to enforce basic rules

 ---